hackerschoice/hackerschoice.github.io/segfault/faq/winscp/index.md

     IdentityFile ~/.ssh/id_sf-sg-segfault-net
     SetEnv SECRET=xxyyzz
 ```
 **The .ssh folder below might not appear if you do not have hidden files checked.
-Do that, or alternatively, swap out (yourusername) with, you guessed it, your username, and put that in the file explorer’s address bar. **
+Do that, or alternatively, swap out (yourusername) with, you guessed it, your username, and put that in the file explorer’s address bar.**

- **The keen eyed among you will have noticed the file created in Part 1(aka the private key) is being called by the file we are naming config as IdentityFile**
+>The keen eyed among you will have noticed the file created in Part 1(aka the private key) is being called by the file we are naming config as IdentityFile

-Finally, put the above made files((italics)id_sf-de-segfault-net and (italics)config) in C:\Users\(yourusername)\.ssh folder.
+Finally, put the above made files(_id_sf-de-segfault-net_ and _config_) in C:\Users\(yourusername)\.ssh folder.

 For the time being, we will go back to the *config* file we created, and there, we will copy a line of code going `SetEnv SECRET=xxyyzz`.
 If you do not have a clipboard manager, save this, we will need this line a while later(very important.
 Do not modify the line either.)